 We should not visit Port-Louis only for the sake of it, instead, we should accept to lose our way in this city!
 Besides, the different lanes are already contributing to this fact: one alley has a different name half-way, another has been recently renamed by simple political whim, and there are still others that cleverly mingle English and French words, using “Street” and “Rue”, depending on their goodwill!

 Built in 1828, the vast market - it is known as the “Bazaar” - is located between Farquar Street and Queen Street.
 In spite of several fire outbreaks, it has managed to rise, phoenix-like, from its ashes.
 It opens its doors as early as half past five in the morning; it is like stepping into a world rich in colors, scents and embarking upon an amazing culinary voyage through the East, Asia or Africa...
 Indeed, we suddenly find ourselves in the middle of a swarm of tanned faces, bent over the different stalls to touch, assess and bargain.
 The traders try to attract our attention and call out to us to boast about the freshness of a fish or some meat, sometimes laid down on the bare stone itself, or to convince us about the virtues of an herb tea or a medicinal plant.
 The market continues further behind Farquar Street.
 Here, pyramids of pumpkins, lemons, pommes d’amour (tomatoes) and heaps of bananas, coconuts, mangoes, pawpaws and litchis are piled up.
 Sun-basked and tasty, they appeal to a stealthy stroke and slightly tilting the head, we breathe in the sweet smells and try to imagine the flavor...
 On a particular stall, the slightly sour scent of the citronella mingles with the spicy fragrance of the coriander, the “caripoulé” (local bay leaves) and ginger.
 Untied, the bags of spices similar to pouches containing gold coins reveal, luminous and sweet-smelling: chilly, curry, cumin, cardamom, turmeric, distinctly colourful just like the pigments worthy of being mixed up in oil and proceeding to the palette of the most grand masters.
 Bulging heavy cereal bags and salted fish spread out like long soles run over till the pavement.
 Further, Indian incense perfumes the Malagasy materials, pareos flirt with the saris and the “Made in Mauritius” T-shirts, and African tom-toms enhance the Creole sega.
 And of course, here are the inevitable tourist souvenirs, such as sculptures, masks, scale model boats, baskets and jewellery that should be cleverly haggled over!
+No credit, loans, or Titlemax reviews for these traders, so practice your haggling skills before visiting the Bazaar.
 Suddenly, our senses are awakened by the deliciously spicy scent of samoussas (fried pastries), gateaux-piments (chilli cakes), dholl puris (pancakes accompanied by a curry sauce), fried noodles (Chinese noodles fried with vegetables, chicken, prawns, eggs and spices) or biryani (rice, spices, vegetables with either fish or meat) that the hawkers suggest as lunch.

 Perpendicular to the Bazaar, La Corderie Street abounds in stores selling cloth where heaps of fabrics, cottony or silky, and cheerfully designed, are stretched out, folded, and piled or they undulate their colours to the ground.
 There’s a strange desire to thrust in our hands into all these soft materials just like in the swirl of waves!
 A few alleys further, small Chinese shops with their coloured walls and flowery balconies begin to appear, and where bric-a-brac tin utensils cover the wall like some rough art decoration.
 The traders, wearing enigmatic smiles, are successful in attracting us in the heart of their shops and show us their countless ancestral remedies, homeopathic, aphrodisiac, and magical...